conda-forge/kim_property-feedstock/README.md

 Updating kim_property-feedstock
 ===============================

-If you would like to improve the kim_property recipe or build a new package version, please fork this repository and submit a PR.
+If you would like to improve the kim-property recipe or build a new package version, please fork this repository and submit a PR.
 Upon submission, your changes will be run on the appropriate platforms to give the reviewer an opportunity to confirm that the changes result in a successful build.
 Once